 The Swedish manufacturers of this supplement recommend taking two pills one to 12 hours before drinking alcohol.

 There are two intestinal bacteria in the pills, bacillus subtilis e bacillus coagulans, derived from fermented rice bran.
-They are the ones who work the "miracle", naturally breaking down alcohol into water and carbon dioxide.
-The lining of the pills protects the bacteria from stomach acids and gets them to their destination where they will do their job, right there in the gut.
+They are the ones who work the "miracle", naturally breaking down the alcohol into water and carbon dioxide.
+The coating of the pills protects the bacteria from stomach acids and gets them to their destination where they will do their work, right there in the intestine.

-The dehydrating effects of alcohol are the main culprits for a hangover: it is they who induce headaches.
-Malaise and nausea, on the other hand, result from the impact on the stomach.
+The dehydrating effects of alcohol are the main culprits behind hangovers: they are the ones that induce headaches.
+The discomfort and nausea, however, derive from the impact on the stomach.
 Both effects can be reduced, sure, but it's the timing that makes the difference.

 The study behind the pills